 Booking a last-minute holiday?
-There’s nothing more exciting than a spontaneous getaway!
+There’s nothing more exciting than a spontaneous getaway.
+But you might be wondering if there’s still time to buy travel insurance, or if it's too late.

 When’s the best time to buy travel insurance?

-• you or anyone on the policy has pre-existing health conditions – if it isn’t listed in our cover, get in touch with us.
+- If you or anyone on the policy has pre-existing health conditions – if it isn’t listed in our cover, get in touch with us to see if we can cover you.

-• you'll be doing risky activities (like bungee jumping or paragliding) while abroad – you’ll need to speak to us first to see if we can cover it.
-You might need an add-on like adventurous sports cover.
+- If you'll be doing risky activities while abroad, like bungee jumping or paragliding – you’ll need to speak to us first to see if we can cover it.
+You might need adventurous sports cover.

 You can still buy travel insurance with us on the same day as you leave for your trip.
 But we always recommend getting your travel insurance as soon as you’ve booked it.

 You can buy travel insurance even when you’re at the airport.
-In fact, you can get travel insurance until you have gone through customs at the airport.
+In fact, you can get travel insurance until you’ve gone through customs at the airport.

-You can't get a policy from us if you’ve passed through departures, entered another country, or are already on your trip.
+You can't get a policy from us if you:

 When will my cover start?

-Your cover usually starts the day you buy your policy (or the start date you choose for annual multi trip policies).
+Your cover usually starts the day you buy your policy, or the start date you choose for multi-trip policies.
 This might be the same day if you’re buying a last-minute policy.

 If you’re going on a last-minute holiday, check when your cover starts.
 There could be a delay of 24 hours before your policy begins.